Boiko739/EPAM_Course/hello-world6-main/README.md

 ![Test Explorer](images/test-test-explorer.png)

-All tests in the test list have blue icon with a white exclamation mark.
+All tests in the test list have blue icons with a white exclamation mark.
 It means that the unit tests were not run.

 ![Test Explorer](images/test-explorer-white.png)